SovnSkyrim/Aldrnari/README.md

 The download and installation process can take a very long time (10+hours) depending on your system specs.
 Wabbajack will calculate the amount of threads it will use at the start of the installation.
 To have the highest amount of threads and thus the fastest speed, it is advised to have the working folder on an SSD.

+#### The BSA creation is an extremely important step to avoid the list being over 500GB in size and gain performance.
+It will take over 10hours for some people and that is normal.
+Avoid closing Wabbajack during it.
+Complaining about it in support isn't going to make it faster so please avoid doing so.

 1. Open the Wabbajack.exe and select "Browse Modlists".
 2. Scroll until you find Aldrnari, you can make it easier using the filter at the top for Games, in it select Skyrim Special Edition.
 3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Aldrnari".